-In some Silk Road tour packages you may see Hexi Corridor.
-For a Silk Road tourist making it clear will help you plan your tour better and know more about Silk Road ancient China.
+In some Silk Road route tour packages you may see Hexi Corridor.
+For a Silk Road tourist, making it clear will help you plan your tour better and know more about Silk Road ancient China.

 Hexi Corridor (the name means Corridor lies to west of Yellow River) was named so because it lies to west of Yellow River and between two mountain ranges.
 Most part of the corridor is in Gansu Province and so it is also called Gansu Corridor.
 Staring from Wuqiao Mountain Ranges and ending at Yumen Pass (Jade Pass).
 The corridor is 1000km long from east to west.
 To south of the corridor stands the Qilian Mountain Ranges which has the altitude of 4-5km.
 The major cities in Hexi Corridor are Wuwei, Zhangye, Dunhuang, etc. And the highlight attractions of the corridor are Yulin Grottoes, Yadan Ghost City, Mogao Grottoes, Crescent Lake, Echoing-Sand Hill, etc.